 To encourage the students for better results in their exam, the Dept. of Urdu rewards its toppers in Urdu Hons and Urdu General respectively with two different awards, which are:

-A prize entitled to be given annually to the student of Calcutta Girls’ College who gets highest marks in B.A.
-(Urdu Hons., Final Year) conducted by Calcutta University.
-This award is given in memory of noted Urdu poet and writer Late Prof. Aizaz Afzal, (Ex-Member, West Bengal Public Service Commission and also Ex-Head of the Dept. Maulana Azad College, Kolkata).
+A prize entitled to be given annually to the Final Year Student of Dept. of Urdu, who scores highest marks in B.A.
+(Urdu Hons) conducted by the University of Calcutta.
+This award is given in memory of noted Urdu poet and writer Late Prof. Aizaz Afzal (Ex-Member, West Bengal Public Service Commission and Ex-Head, Department of Urdu, Maulana Azad College, Kolkata)